siku2/yew-playground/README.md

 # add the nightly toolchain
 rustup toolchain install nightly

-# use the nightly toolchain for the yew-playground directory.
+# use the nightly toolchain for the current directory.
 rustup override set nightly
 ```